dsagman/picat/readme.md

     - remove `table`.
 I tried adding `table` everywhere, but it's built into the planner and just slowed things down
 - I also tried adding a `heuristic` function.
 In this case it didn't make any difference.
 - In terms of the search method, `best_plan_unbounded` was the fastest.
 The other methods were about twice as long to complete: `best_plan`, `best_plan_bin`, `best_plan_bb` and `best_plan_nondet`.
-- There a great explantion of how to solve efficiently on Reddit. https://www.reddit.com/r/adventofcode/comments/5hoia9/comment/db1v1ws/
+- There a great explanation of how to solve efficiently on Reddit. https://www.reddit.com/r/adventofcode/comments/5hoia9/comment/db1v1ws/
 - In case you didn't see this syntax elsewhere here `S@[A,B,C]` means that `S` is bound to the list `[A,B,C]` and that it can be referenced wherever you want to use the entire list without decomposing it.

 ```